Updated July 13, 2023

 The Congress government originally formed it in the late 1930s as a refinancing mortgage company.
 The purpose was to boost the lending market and work its way through the secondary market.
 It generally works on a straightforward model.
 It buys loans and mortgages from lenders, institutions, etc., transferring lending risks to itself.
 Thus, the transaction helps bring in more liquidity to such organizations.
 In addition, it helps provide loans to the public, eventually bringing liquidity to the market.

 One cannot obtain a mortgage straight from Fannie Mae because it does not create mortgages.
 The crucial tasks still fall on banks and non-bank lenders.
-Tasks to gather customers’ paperwork, approve the mortgage by confirming their earnings, possessions, and property worth, and bring the transaction to closure.
+Tasks include gathering customers’ paperwork, approving the mortgage by confirming their earnings, possessions, and property worth, and closing the transaction.

 Following the loan’s completion, it purchases loans that satisfy its criteria from the lenders.
 However, lending organizations cannot get into unethical practices and keep giving loans to the public and institutions.
 They need to follow ethical lending practices and adhere to strict guidelines.